BastienVienet/epsic-flaskapp-exam-docker_dev/README.md

 FLASK APP
 ===

-> Web app made with Flask, which brightens up your day by delivering you a nice Cat Gif
+> Web app made with Flask, which brightens up your day by delivering you a nice meme Gif

 - Installation instructions :
     - Source code should be included in folder: /usr/src/app